janjacques/weather-etl/README.md

 This project provides a reproducible ETL pipeline to extract weather data from a public API, store it in Snowflake, and transform it with dbt.
 The solution is built on Airflow, Docker, and dbt, with all code and configuration managed in this repository.

+**Disclaimer: Production environments do NOT work (PRO DAGs and 'dbt --target production' do not work) and exist for demo purposes**

 ## Overview

 - **Extraction:** Airflow DAG fetches weather data from the Meteomatics API, processes it for compatibility, and loads it into a Snowflake source table.